List of Billboard number-one dance singles of 2009

+Beyoncé achieved four dance number ones in 2009, all from her album I Am...
+Sasha Fierce.

-These are the Billboard magazine's number-one dance songs of 2009 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
-The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Billboard magazine compiled the top-performing dance singles in the United States during 2009 on the Hot Dance Club Play, the Hot Dance Singles Sales, and the Hot Dance Airplay.
+Premiered in 1976, the Hot Dance Club Play chart ranked the most-played singles on dance club based on reports from a national sample of club DJs.
+The Hot Dance Singles Sales chart was launched in 1985 to compile the best-selling dance singles based on retail sales across the United States.
+The Hot Dance Airplay was first published in 2003, ranking the singles based on airplay detections on dance radio.

 The first number-one Dance Club Song of the year was "I Hate This Part" by American pop girl group The Pussycat Dolls, which spent two consecutive weeks atop the chart.
 Multiple artists made one chart appearance, including The Killers with "Human", Donna Summer with "Fame (The Game)", LeAnn Rimes with "What I Cannot Change", Shontelle with "T-Shirt", and Lily Allen with "The Fear".
 American singer Mariah Carey garnered her fourteenth and fifteenth number-ones on the chart with "I Stay in Love" from her eleventh studio album E=MC² (2008) and with "Obsessed" from her twelfth studio album Memoirs of an Imperfect Angel (2009), respectively.

 French DJ David Guetta topped the Dance Club chart two times with "Sexy Bitch", a collaboration with Akon, and with "When Love Takes Over", a collaboration with Kelly Rowland; "When Love Takes Over spent two consecutive weeks atop the chart, and ranked at number one on the 2009 Hot Dance Club Songs year end chart.
 The Pussycat Dolls and Kristine W both achieved three number one singles on the chart.
 In addition to "I Hate This Part", which peaked at number one for two consecutive weeks, The Pussycat Dolls also topped the chart with "Bottle Pop", a collaboration with Snoop Dogg, and "Hush Hush", featuring Nicole Scherzinger.
 Kristine W topped the chart with "Never", "Love Is the Look", and "Be Alright".
 Beyoncé and Lady Gaga were the only artists to achieve at least four number one songs on the chart.
 The former topped the chart with "Single Ladies (Put a Ring on It)", "Diva", "Halo", and "Sweet Dreams".
 The latter topped the chart with the songs "Poker Face", "LoveGame", "Paparazzi", and "Bad Romance".

-Club play and sales

-Beyoncé attained four number one songs on the chart throughout the course of 2009, with "Single Ladies (Put a Ring on It)", "Diva", "Halo", and "Sweet Dreams".

-Mariah Carey topped the chart twice with "I Stay in Love", and with "Obsessed".

-David Guetta and Kelly Rowland's collaboration "When Love Takes Over" ranked at number one on the 2009 Hot Dance Club Songs year end chart.

-Whitney Houston topped the chart with "Million Dollar Bill".

-Jordin Sparks song "S.O.S.
-(Let the Music Play)" peaked at number one on the chart on December 5, 2009.